 Ah ha.
 The culprit.
 This man making fresh spiced nuts.
 Why is he so skinny?
 I would be eating fistfuls of these nuts all day if I had to work here.
 They were handing out samples straight from the pan and they tasted better than they smelled.

 I had heard people mention dollar street tacos, but thought it was just a myth.
 Who could be selling street tacos for just a buck?
 La Cabana does.
 There were five flavors to choose from and I would like to say “it was a tough decision”, but it was not.
-If you have read any of my strange food posts, you would know that the only option would be cactus street tacos.
+If you have read any of my weird food posts, you would know that the only option would be cactus street tacos.
 I ordered one.